appgurueu/modlib/Readme.md

 #### SQLite3 Database Persistence

-Uses a SQLite3 database to persistently store a Lua table. **Experimental.**.
-Obtaining it is a bit trickier, as it requires access to the `lsqlite3` library, which may be passed:
+Uses a SQLite3 database to persistently store a Lua table. **Experimental.** Obtaining it is a bit trickier, as it requires access to the `lsqlite3` library, which may be passed:

 ```lua
 local modlib_sqlite3 = persistence.sqlite3(require"lsqlite3")